Geospatial Data Science in Python

 Strategy:

-library - Combine all of our images for each hours into a GIF using the
+4. Combine all of our images for each hours into a GIF using the imageio library

 import imageio